ZareefJafar/ChandraCluster_mapPipeline/README.md

 **Step 6: Removing point source from merged image**

 This step requires the DS9 application, which is a graphical interface.
-In case you are running the pipeline in a remote server refer to the [OPTIONAL] part.
+In case you are running the pipeline in a remote server without any graphical interface refer to the [OPTIONAL] part.

 - Open ```broad_thresh.img``` with ds9.
 This file should be located inside ```merged``` folder inside cluster data folder.